Things! Things everywhere!

 I do believe that you should buy things you actually need.
 If you need to stay warm during winter, buy a warm jacket.
 If you need a laptop to be part of the 21st century, buy a laptop that fulfills your requirements.
 However, you should always consider which things you actually need and which you do not.

 I always categorize things in ‘need to have’ and ‘nice to have’ categories.
-I need to have a warm jacket during the winter, but I do not need to have two pairs of slippers for summer – the last pair is a ‘nice to have’.
+I need to have a warm jacket during the winter, but I do not need to have two pairs of slippers for summer – at least the last pair is a ‘nice to have’.
 I nearly only buy ‘need to have’ things and I think you should too.

 Before you run out and buy all your ‘need to have’ expensive, high quality things, you should know that it takes time to build up an inventory of high quality ‘need to have’ things.
 This is perfectly fine and it gives you something to look forward to.
 I set aside a sufficient amount of money for me to still reach my savings rate targets each month to buy new things.